asraf209/REST-file-parser/README.md

 ================

 A RESTful web service, capable of uploading and parsing a text file.
 It returns total word counts, word frequencies in the HTTP response body.
 It provides an end point to upload arbitrary file of size <= 10MB.
-It also provides end points to view uploaded files, files meta-data, parsing a file, parsing file with substring etc.
+It also provides end points to view uploaded files, files meta-data, word frequencies, word searching with substring etc.

 Setting up environment
 ----------------------